-A designation for individuals from birth up to age 18 with a qualifying mental, behavioral, or emotional diagnosis as specified in the most recent version of the Diagnostic and Statistical Manual of Mental Disorders that resulted in functional impairment(s)that substantially interferes with or limits the child's role or functioning in family, school, or community activities.
+A designation for individuals from birth up to age 18 who currently or at any time during the past year have had a diagnosable mental or emotional disorder of sufficient duration to meet diagnostic criteria specified within the current version of the Diagnostic and Statistical Manual of Mental Disorders that resulted in functional impairment, which substantially interferes with or limits the child's role or functioning in family, school, or community activities.

-SERIOUS EMOTIONAL DISTURBANCE (SED) ELIGIBILITY DETERMINATION
+SERIOUS EMOTIONAL DETERMINATION

-A determination as to whether or not an individual meets the diagnostic and functional criteria established for the purpose of determining an individual's eligibility for receiving all medically necessary behavioral health services.
+A determination as to whether or not an individual meets the DISTURBANCE (SED) ELIGIBILITY diagnostic and functional criteria established for the purpose of determining an individual's eligibility for receiving all medically necessary behavioral health services.